stokito/emailrelay/doc/reference.rst

 *   --server-tls-verify \<ca-list\>

-    Enables verification of remote SMTP and POP clients' certificates against any of the trusted CA certificates in the specified file or directory.
+    Enables verification of remote SMTP and POP client's certificates against any of the trusted CA certificates in the specified file or directory.
 In many use cases this should be a file containing just your self-signed root certificate.
 Use <default> to verify against the system's CA database.